Win10Q/hackintosh-with-B560-msi-asus/README.md

 ### BIOS设置
 #### ASUS-11th

-- only disable igpu（Otherwise, you will not be able to sleep normally）
+- disable igpu（Otherwise, you will not be able to sleep normally）
+- disable Intel Rapid Storage Technology

 #### ASUS-10th
 - Disabe